In July of 2018 CEOs for Gender Equity (CGE) was incorporated under the provisions of the Associations Incorporation Act 2015.

 The CGE Board will review and evaluate its performance on an annual basis:

-The CGE executive director will provide executive support to the management committee
+The CGE Executive Officer provides executive support to the Management Committee

 "Gender equity in jobs and pay is critical issue for business and society in general.
 If we want the best people then we must ensure we are educating and developing from the entire population."